Can Rhinos Grow Their Horns Back

 Conclusion

 So, can rhinos grow their horns back?
 The answer is yes, but with caveats.
-The regrowth depends on factors like the extent of the damage, the rhino's health, and its environment.
+Still, the regrowth depends on factors like the extent of the damage, the rhino's health, and its environment.
 While the horn's composition of keratin allows for regeneration, the process is not always guaranteed, and the rhino remains vulnerable in the interim.